Welcome to Klarna’s Shopping Pulse!

 81%

 save money from their income in the wider global population.
-Gen Z’ers (89%) are the most frugal generation.
+Gen Z’ers (87%) and Millennials (89%) are the most frugal generations.

 is the average share of income saved.
-Gen Z’ers (17%) allocate money for savings to the highest extent.
+Gen Z’ers (16%) and Millennials (16%) allocate money for savings to the highest extent.

 Save in a bank account.
 Or invest.